shnarazk/LubySequence/memo.typ

 $<def_1>
 #set math.equation(numbering: none)

-By introducing `Nat.size` operator which returns the length of bit vector representing a natural number `Nat`, we can eliminate $i$ and rewrite the definition as
+By introducing `Nat.size` operator which returns the length of bit vector representing a natural number `Nat`, we can eliminate variable $i$ and rewrite the definition as
 #set math.equation(numbering: "(1)")
 $
   L u b y_1(k >= 1) = cases(